tiffgerst/cosmwasm-book/src/cross-contract/map-storage.md

 pub const DONATION_DENOM: Item<String> = Item::new("donation_denom");
 ```

-Finally, we need to fix the usages of the map in two places:
+Finally, we need to fix the usages of the map in a few places:

 ```rust
 # use crate::state::{ADMINS, DONATION_DENOM};